TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 ++++++++++++++++++++++++++++++++++++++++++

-Continuing with our `target` example, we need to be able to `create_target_from_query` in order to actually save the target object resulting from a succesful result for `query_target` above.
+Continuing with our `target` example, we need to be able to `create_target_from_query` in order to actually save the target object resulting from a sucessful result for `query_target` above.
 This function expects a single instance with the same format as the list of dictionaries created by `query_targets` and converts that dictionary into a Target Object returning that object.